kubernetes/enhancements/keps/sig-scheduling/5832-decouple-podgroup-api/README.md

 **1. PreEnqueue**: The extension will check if the `PodGroup` object exist.
 If not, it will return `UnschedulableAndUnresolvable` status.
 Then check if the Pod scheduling requirement is met for gang scheduling (based on minCount value in `PodGroup` object).

-**2. Permit**: The extension waits for all pods in the `PodGroup` to reach permit stage by using each pod's `podGroupRef.name` to identify the `PodGroup` that the pod belongs to.
+**2. Permit**: The extension waits for all pods in the `PodGroup` to reach permit stage by using each pod's `schedulingGroup.podGroupName` to identify the `PodGroup` that the pod belongs to.

 **3. EventsToRegister (Enqueue)**: The extension will register new event for `PodGroup` object is created.